tfarirayi1/tgf/README.md

 #### a react component has properties
   * a property determines what is rendered by a component.
 #### a react component has working memory, which holds for each property a 'working value'
-  * all properties must be loaded into working memory using its default working value or a saved one.
+  * all properties must be loaded into working memory with its default working value or a saved one.
   * manipulate the component by modifying the working values of its properties.
 ### _packages
 #### react